-- 20. HKSCC currently accepts the following securities as Eligible Securities for clearing, settlement and custody:
+- 18 HKSCC currently accepts the following securities as Eligible Securities for clearing, settlement and custody:

 - (a) securities traded on SEHK and admitted into CCASS (SEHK Securities);

 - equity securities;

 - equity warrants;

 - depository receipts;

 - debt securities;

 - unit trusts and mutual funds; and

 - structured products; and

-- (b) China Connect Securities.
+- (b) securities listed on SSE or SZSE that are eligible for trading under Shanghai Connect or Shenzhen Connect (China Connect Securities).

-- 21. At the end of 2014, the number of SEHK Securities and China Connect Securities admitted into CCASS was 8,529 and 596 respectively.
+- 19 At the end of 2016, the number of SEHK Securities and China Connect Securities admitted into CCASS was 7,807 and 1,595 respectively.
 CCASS provides a variety of services in its depository including nominee services and securities transfers free of or versus payment to facilitate, among other things, settlements between brokers and custodians, securities borrowing and lending, and margin financing.

-Participants of HKSCC (CCASS Participants)
+PARTICIPANTS OF HKSCC (CCASS PARTICIPANTS)

-- 22. HKSCC has seven types of CCASS Participants, namely: - (a) DCP that clears and settles its own and its clients' trades executed on SEHK (Exchange Trades); - (b) GCP that clears and settles Exchange Trades of its own and its clients, and/or provides third party clearing services to Exchange Participants which decide to outsource their clearing and settlement functions; - (c) Clearing Agency Participant that operates a central securities clearing and settlement system and/or CSD system in relation to Eligible Securities;
+- 20 HKSCC has seven types of CCASS Participants, namely: - (a) Direct Clearing Participant (DCP) that clears and settles its own and its clients' trades executed on or through SEHK (Exchange Trades); - (b) General Clearing Participant (GCP) that clears and settles Exchange Trades of its own and its clients, and/or provides third party clearing services to exchange participants of SEHK (Exchange Participants) which decide to outsource their clearing and settlement functions; - (c) Clearing Agency Participant that operates a central securities clearing and settlement system and/or CSD system or that has entered into clearing and/or CSD links with HKSCC; - (d) Custodian Participant that provides custodian services to other CCASS Participants, intermediaries or investors in relation to Eligible Securities;

-- (d) Custodian Participant that provides custodian services to other CCASS Participants, intermediaries or investors in relation to Eligible Securities; - (e) Stock Lender Participant that lends Eligible Securities to other CCASS Participants, intermediaries or investors for business purposes; - (f) Stock Pledgee Participant that lends money to other CCASS Participants, intermediaries or investors and accepts Eligible Securities as a pledge; and - (g) Investor Participant (IP) that holds Eligible Securities (other than China Connect Securities) in its own name with HKSCC solely for custody purposes. - 23.
-DCPs and GCPs may register with HKSCC as China Connect Clearing Participants (CCCPs) to clear and settle trades in China Connect Securities (China Connect Securities Trades) executed through Stock Connect. - 24.
-HKSCC's CCP services are applicable to DCPs and GCPs, which are collectively known as clearing participants (CPs); and the linked CCP, ChinaClear.
+- (e) Stock Lender Participant that lends Eligible Securities to other CCASS Participants, intermediaries or investors for business purposes; - (f) Stock Pledgee Participant that lends money to other CCASS Participants, intermediaries or investors and accepts Eligible Securities as a pledge; and - (g) Investor Participant (IP) that holds Eligible Securities (other than China Connect Securities) in its own name with HKSCC solely for custody purposes. - 21 DCPs and GCPs may register with HKSCC as China Connect Clearing Participants (CCCPs) to clear and settle trades in China Connect Securities (China Connect Securities Trades) executed through Shanghai and Shenzhen Connect. - HKSCC's CCP services are applicable to DCPs and GCPs, which are collectively known as clearing participants (CPs), and in connection with Shanghai and Shenzhen Connect, ChinaClear.
 SSS and CSD services are available to all CCASS Participants except for services relating to China Connect Securities which are not available to IPs.
 CCASS Participants, other than IPs, are generally licensed financial institutions.
-IPs can be individual investors or corporate investors. - 25.
-At the end of 2014, there were 24,884 CCASS Participants, with details as follows:
+IPs can be individual investors or corporate investors. - 23 At the end of 2016, there were 25,630 CCASS Participants, with details as follows:

-Number of CCASS Participants (at the end of 2014)
+Number of CCASS Participants (at the end of 2016)

-DCPs 481
+DCPs 533

-GCPs 10
+GCPs 9

 Clearing Agency Participants 2

 Custodian Participants 35

 Stock Lender Participants Nil

 Stock Pledgee Participants 5

-IPs 24,351
+IPs 25,046